-Applicants who have either been denied the opportunity to write the examination or who have been denied a request for postponement or deferral of the examination date may refer to the Appeals Policy for further information.
+Applicants who have either been denied the opportunity to write the certification examination or who have been denied a request for postponement or deferral of the examination date may refer to the College Appeals Policy for further information.

 Failure to Pass the Examination

-Development and ongoing review of the CVRP Examination
+Development of the CVRP Examinations

 The examination criteria are validated on an ongoing basis and reviewed by the CVRP Examination Committee, as established by the By-laws and Rules of the College.

 The Examination Committee, established as a standing committee of the College meets on an annual basis to review the examination process and continue to build an ongoing bank of examination questions.
 The committee’s goal is to develop 200 new questions per annual review and update the existing questions as required.
 The expected end result is to have an operational bank of 2,000 validated questions.
 Examinations will be re-drawn from the bank to avoid duplication.
 In the event of re-examination, this will minimize the inherent learning effect on results.

 The College gratefully acknowledges the volunteer time, skill and knowledge given by each committee member since its inception.
 Special thanks go to Dr. Garry Corbett, who has provided his expert leadership and unending hours to the development of the College examination process and the stability of the annual examination review.
 His professionalism and sharing of expertise has been invaluable to the College.